QuenumGerald/BlazerJob/README.md

 ## Webhook Notifications

-If you set `webhookUrl` when scheduling a task, BlazeJob will POST a JSON payload to that URL on task completion (success, failure, or retry).
+If you set `webhookUrl` when scheduling a task, BlazerJob will POST a JSON payload to that URL on task completion (success, failure, or retry).

 ### Example Payload (Success)
 ```json